eliasnijs/c-base/README.md

 4. Macros for ANSII escape charachters
 5. Some benchmark utilities

-Look at the files themselves for more information, they are pretty straightforward.
+Look at the files themselves for more information; they are straightforward.